Anup-Deshmukh/Unsupervised-Chunking/README.md

 There are 3 important file beyond the preprocessing of conll:

 - **run.py** to extract the features from different layers and different attemtion heads
 - **evaluate_distances.py** to evaluate the distances obtained from run.py and create a file ready for evaluation script.
+- **eval_conll2000_updated.pl** updated eval script which only prints overall phrase level F1 and tag level accuracy

 ## How to Run Code